bagder/http3-explained/en/feature-udp.md

 ## Transfer protocol over UDP

 QUIC is a custom transfer protocol, implement in user-space, on top of UDP.
-If you watch your network traffic casually, you'll see QUIC appear as UDP packets.
+If you watch your network traffic casually, you will see QUIC appear as UDP packets.

 HTTP-over-QUIC will default to using UDP port 443.